EMDR and Autism, ADHD, and Trauma: Using EMDR Therapy in Ways That Support Neurodivergent Processing

 In fact, the adaptability of EMDR is one of its greatest strengths.
 The core model is robust enough to allow for creative, collaborative approaches that preserve its healing potential while making space for neurodivergent ways of being.

-Finding EMDR Therapy That Works for Your Neurodivergence
+Neurodivergence, ADHD, Autism and EMDR: Finding EMDR Therapy Chicago and Online That Works for You

 If EMDR hasn’t worked for you in the past, or if you’ve felt frustrated, ashamed, or unseen in trauma therapy, that does not mean that EMDR therapy and other trauma therapies cannot help you.
 There is nothing wrong with how your brain processes or communicates experience.
 The problem is a lack of fit between your needs and the structure of the therapy you were offered.